-So I found my solution – Gemini 2: The duplicate file finder.
-This app is truly a life saver.
-Not only did it find hundreds of duplicate photos and other file types, but it also let me quickly choose which files to keep and which files to remove.
+So I found my solution — Gemini 2: The duplicate file finder.
+This app is truly a lifesaver.
+It found hundreds of duplicate photos and other file types, but it also let me quickly choose which files to keep and which files to remove.

 Another feature lets you find similar photos on all your storage drives, like five photos of your sleeping cat that look identical to the naked eye.
-I haven’t used this for now, but if space ever becomes an issue, it’s nice to know I have the option.
+I haven’t used this for now, but it’s nice to know I have the option if space ever becomes an issue.